communitycoins/Ring-Of-Trust-service/docs/considerations.md

 ## 1. User Experience

 - **Simplicity first**: Wallet users should not have to make protocol choices.
 Options often become obstacles.
-- **Default trust**: Users are pointed to ROT wallets by their community; the infrastructure should work without manual intervention.
+- **Default trust**: Users are pointed to LIGHT wallets by their community; the infrastructure should work without manual intervention.

 ---